7/18/20 - HOW TRUMP IS HELPING TYCOONS EXPLOIT THE PANDEMIC

 SEEK - NOT - TO STORE UP WEALTH ON EARTH!
 BUT IN HEAVEN!

 RARELY WILL A RICH PERSON ENTER HEAVEN UNLESS THEY GIVE AWAY THEIR INSANE INCOME (BAGS OF HARVEST) AND INSANE WEALTH (HUMPS ON THEIR BACKS) TO “THOSE IN NEED!”
 FOR THE LOVE OF GOD!
 WILL THEY FIT THROUGH THE EYE OF THE NEEDLE!
 HEAVEN!

 WORTH OVER $5 MILLION?
-GIFT EXCESS OVER FIVE YEARS!
-FROM $1 TO $5 MILLION - GIFT 10% OF TOTAL INCOME!
+GIFT EXCESS OVER $5 MILLION IN ASSETS AND A $5 MILLION HOUSE PER FAMILY BY 2025!
+IS YOUR NET WORTH FROM $1 TO $5 MILLION - GIFT 10% OF TOTAL INCOME!
 UNDER $1 MILLION - WHAT YOU CAN!
 T0 - “THOSE IN NEED!”
 STRETCH!
 SHOW GOD HOW MUCH YOU LOVE GOD!
 BY SHOWING YOUR LOVE FOR - THOSE IN NEED!
 YOUR LOVE AND HELP FOR - “THOSE IN NEED” - MAY - “SAVE YOUR SOUL!”